I've said this before but it bears repeating because it's as relevant today as it was a year ago when I wrote it...

 Throughout my meeting planning career I was taught that GOALS needed to be SPECIFIC, MEASUREABLE, ACHIEVABLE, RESULTS-ORIENTED, TIME SENSITIVE (and come with a TIME TABLE).

 Goals once set can be hard to realize if your reach is too high, too bold -- so be realistic.
 Once you reach a goal, you can always shoot for more; shooting too high at the onset on the other hand, can set you up for failure and that’s not where you want to be.
 It also helps to have someone in your court to hold you responsible to your goals, so share them with someone you can count on to keep you accountable.

 Setting goals is one way to REBOOT and RETOOL.
 But, there are other things you can do to continue to LEARN AND GROW in your existing work environment or in preparation for a new adventure that will add value to you, your team or your internal customers now.
 And, any of these can easily be turned into goal statements by making sure they are -- what again?
-SPECIFIC, MEASUREABLE, ACHIEVABLE, RESULTS-ORIENTED, and come with a TIME TABLE.
+SPECIFIC, MEASUREABLE, ACHIEVABLE, RESULTS-ORIENTED, and TIME SENSITIVE.

 Keep your career in permanent BETA mode by continually reading, attending in-person professional development conferences, listening to webinars and podcasts.
 Challenge yourself by trying new and different things.

 Review existing policies and procedures and best practices.
 Upgrade accordingly.

 Implement new ideas to enhance or change what’s been done in the past.
 Keep it fresh.
 Keep it simple.